Acoustic Materials in the UAE: A Commercial Guide to Specification and Risk

 This is typically identified through acoustic testing and verification.

 If performance is not achieved, materials are often blamed.
 In reality, the issue is usually how they were specified or installed.
+Working with an acoustic consultant in Dubai from the outset helps developers and architects avoid these costly late-stage failures.

 Performance vs Procurement